kubevirt/kubevirt/docs/cluster-configuration.md

 ## CPU Plugin Configurations
 You can schedule a virtual machine (VM) on a node where the CPU model and policy attribute of the VM are compatible with the CPU models and policy attributes that the node supports.
-By specifying a list of obsolete CPU models in a the HyperConverged custom resource, you can exclude them from the list of labels created for CPU models.
+By specifying a list of obsolete CPU models in the HyperConverged custom resource, you can exclude them from the list of labels created for CPU models.

 Through the process of iteration, the list of base CPU features in the minimum CPU model are eliminated from the list of